-- 1. Stay on the gym floor. - 2.
+Stay on the gym floor.
 Use equipment from the gym only.
-Do not use any classroom equipment. - 3.
-Return all equipment before leaving the gym. - 4.
+Do not use any classroom equipment.
+Return all equipment before leaving the gym.
 Clean dry shoes are required in the gym.

-Problems during recess time may result in a "time-out" period for the student, where he or she will be asked to stand by the building and not play with the other children.
+Problems during recess time may result in any one of the following consequences:

+- Parents are notified of the display of inappropriate behavior - Loss of recess privileges - Teacher meets with the student to address the behavior - Principal meets with the student to address the behavior and determine appropriate consequences - Students will be asked to stand by the building or sit on the bench and not play with the other children.
 Other options will be explored for repeat offenders.